 Daemen College hires mental health professionals to provide one-on-one individual psychotherapy services.
 Students may participate in up to fifteen psychotherapy sessions per academic year, and these services are free and confidential.
-All counselors schedule appointments right on campus for your convenience, and some offer evening and weekend appointments.
+All counselors schedule appointments right on campus for your convenience.

 Unfortunately, we are not able to provide emergency walk-in appointments at this time.
 See the “What do I do in an emergency?” question for guidance in handling a crisis/emergency situation.